Davis Alexander: Professional career

 In 2023, Alexander dressed in all 18 regular season games as the backup quarterback, primarily as the third-string quarterback after the team signed Caleb Evans in the offseason and was the primary backup when the team's new starter, Cody Fajardo, was injured mid-season.
 He completed six of eight pass attempts for 56 yards and one rush attempt for zero yards, primarily in the final game of the regular season with the team's standing already decided.
 He dressed in all three post-season games for the Alouettes that year and while he did not record any statistics, he shared in the team's championship victory over the Winnipeg Blue Bombers in the 110th Grey Cup.

 Alexander began the 2024 season as the third-string quarterback again, but was elevated to the backup role for the week 8 game against the Roughriders following an injury to Fajardo.
 After Evans led the Alouettes to 74 yards of net offence and three points in the first half, Alexander started the second half in his first meaningful playing time in the CFL.
 After receiving the second half kickoff, Alexander marched the team down the field and recorded his first professional touchdown pass on a five-yard scoring play to Reggie White Jr. He completed 12 consecutive passes and finished the game having completed 15 of 18 pass attempts for 178 yards and two touchdowns as well as two carries for 13 yards in the team's 20–16 comeback victory over the Roughriders.
 He went on to win the next three games while Fajardo was recovering from injury, winning each of the three starts.
 After Fajardo returned from injury, he started each game until the Alouettes clinched first place in the East Division.
 Alexander then started the Thanksgiving Day Classic against the Ottawa Redblacks and won his fourth start of the season.
 In total, he dressed in all 18 regular season games where he completed 105 of 151 pass attempts for 1,347 yards with six touchdowns and two interceptions.
 He also dressed in the East Final, but did not record a statistic in the team's loss to the Toronto Argonauts.

-On November 26, 2024, it was reported that Alexander had signed a three-year contract extension with the Alouettes, indicating a commitment by the team to make him the starting quarterback for 2025.
-This was confirmed when the Alouettes traded Fajardo to the Edmonton Elks during the offseason.